August 3, 2022

 So, what does ‘success’ mean to you and what would make your application successful from your personal perspective?
 Some of the goals to consider here:

 Please note that you can also focus on more industry-specific metrics that are centered around your service or product.
+According to Katarzyna Lorek who works as a React Native Developer at Monterail, technical elements to check for when measuring the success of your app are:

 One of the examples of such an approach is our client, ELISA - Easy Live Sales, with their focus on the impact their eCommerce platform has on the sales results of their users - small and medium-sized stores.
 Ensuring that these stores double their revenue by hosting live shopping events once a week is what Elisa founder and Product Developer, Nikolai Aas Pedersen focuses on in his day-to-day work - in his own words: ‘I’m proud to make this software meaningful - it was the intent behind ELISA in the first place and I’m happy we can make it happen.’

-Another company that we collaborate with - a car parking management system, Admyt - zero ins on the ‘product stickiness’ instead.
+Another company that we collaborate with - a car parking management system, Admyt - zero-ins on the ‘product stickiness’ instead.
 As Jaco van der Merwe—CTO, and Devon Beynon—COO at Admyt told us in this interview published on our blog, measuring how many people sign up for their application and how many of them then continue to use it.
 Tracking this one metric helped them determine that on average, 30,000 of the Admyt users go back to their parking app 4 - 5 times a month.

 What’s important from these insights from our customers is that you need to start collecting data as soon as possible, preferably even before your app’s beta launch, so you can make changes based on these insights.
 Some of the app analytics tools you may consider include Amplitude, Mixpanel, and Google’s Firebase.